Impact of Student Debt on the U.S. Economy

 Free Community College

-In addition to addressing existing student debt, Biden’s plan includes initiatives like free community college, making higher education more attainable for individuals from diverse socioeconomic backgrounds.
+In addition to addressing existing student debt, Biden’s plan includes initiatives like free community college, and making higher education more attainable for individuals from diverse socioeconomic backgrounds.
 This move aims to reduce the need for students to take out loans in the first place.

 Debate Over Student Loan Crisis